aazsamir/libphpsky/README.md

 ### Examples

-Check `src/Example` directory for more examples.
+Check `examples` directory for more examples.

 ## Features